-- Hwacha A decoupled vector architecture co-processor.
+Hwacha A decoupled vector architecture co-processor.
 Hwacha currently implements a non-standard RISC-V extension, using a vector architecture programming model.
 Hwacha integrates with a Rocket or BOOM core using the RoCC (Rocket Custom Co-processor) interface.
-See Hwacha for more information. - Gemmini A matrix-multiply accelerator targeting neural-networks - SHA3 A fixed-function accelerator for the SHA3 hash function.
+See Hwacha for more information.

+Gemmini A matrix-multiply accelerator targeting neural-networks icenet A Network Interface Controller (NIC) designed to achieve up to 200 Gbps.

+SHA3 A fixed-function accelerator for the SHA3 hash function.
 This simple accelerator is used as a demonstration for some of the Chipyard integration flows using the RoCC interface.